WHAT ARE THE SYMPTOMS OF VAPING TOO MUCH - NICOTINE OVERDOSE?

 1 SMOKO vape refill = 2ml of nicotine

-This would mean that you would need to inhale 50 e-cigarette refills or 25 Vape refills in the space of 30 minutes to get anywhere close to dangerous levels of nicotine.
-Realistically, this isn’t going to happen as your body will let you know way before you get to that stage.
+This would mean that you would need to inhale 50 e-cigarette refills or 25 Vape refills in the space of 30 minutes to get anywhere close to dangerous levels of nicotine or feel any side effects and experience the symptoms of vaping too much.
+Realistically, you won't experience long term health problems, serious injuries or life threatening issues as your body will let you know way before you get to that stage.

 Everyone’s body has a way of telling you that it has had enough nicotine (making you feel light headed and nauseous).
 So after having symptoms like these, the likelihood of you wanting to inhale more of your e-cigarette is very much slim to none.

-Smoking tobacco consists of over 4,000 other chemicals (other than nicotine) and 50 known carcinogens.
-At least 69 of these chemicals are known to cause cancer and many are toxic.
+Smoking tobacco consists of over 5,000 other chemicals (other than nicotine) and 50 known carcinogens.
+At least 70 of these chemicals are carcinogenic (cause cancers like lung cancer) and many are toxic (4).

 Other than in cigarettes, many of these chemicals are also found in consumer products around the house/garage and they come with highlighted warning labels.

-While you are warned about the danger of the poisons in these products, there is no such warning for the chemicals in a cigarette.
+While you are warned about the danger of the poisons in these products, there is no such warning for the chemicals in cigarette smoking.

 Here are a few of the chemicals which are found in tobacco smoke: